 Hey there: Some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
 Thanks for your support. -Taryn

 A hot day with lots of sunshine may not be the best day for ridgeline or mountain top hikes that get full sun.
 In scorching weather, pick a forested hike with lots of shade.
 If it’s really hot out you will get tired more easily, so you may also want to pick a shorter or easier hike than normal.

 When it’s really warm out, I also like to pick a hike near a river or lake.
 Often the air is cooler near the water, which can be refreshing.
-Plus, the best way to cool down is to jump into chilly water.
-(Leave No Trace Tip: Make sure you wipe off any sunscreen or bug spray first to avoid harming plants and fish.)
+Plus, the best way to cool down is to jump into chilly water… which leads to my next tip, below.